ajdavis/emptysquare-hugo/emptysquare/content/c-driver-ubuntu.md

 +++

 <p><img alt="Debian and Ubuntu logos" src="debian-ubuntu.png" /></p>
-<p>I've been working with an expert Debian developer, Roberto Sanchez, to package libbson and libmongoc for Debian.
+<p>I've been working with an expert Debian developer, Roberto Sanchez, to package <a href="http://mongoc.org/libbson/current/">libbson</a> and <a href="http://mongoc.org/libmongoc/current/">libmongoc</a> for Debian.
 Our efforts paid off: the MongoDB C Driver is now included in Debian Unstable and in Ubuntu 16.04 Xenial Xerus.
 If you run Xenial, get the driver as easily as:</p>
 <div class="codehilite" style="background: #f8f8f8"><pre style="line-height: 125%">apt-get install libmongoc-1.0
 </pre></div>